Evolving Healthcare Landscape

 The Tulane University School of Medicine, in conjunction with the School of Public Health and Tropical Medicine, offers combined, or dual, degree programs.
 Medical students may earn either the MPH, MSPH, MPH&TM or PHD degree while studying for their medical degree.

 The masters degree in public health or in tropical medicine requires a student to be enrolled in both the School of Medicine and the School of Public Health and Tropical Medicine.
-These combined degree programs are designed as four year programs, thus allowing medical students to complete both the public health and medical degrees in the same four years.
-While not required, students interested in studying in either of these combined degree programs are encouraged to begin their public health studies during the summer prior to entry into medical school.
+These combined degree programs are designed as four year programs.
+Students interested in studying in either of these combined degree programs are encouraged to begin their public health studies during the summer prior to entry into medical school.
 Additional information can be obtained from the MD/MPH program office.

 Students interested in earning the PhD and MD degrees must enroll in both the Graduate Program in Biomedical Science and the School of Medicine.
 There are two programs leading towards the PhD degree: MD/PhD Dual Degree Program and the Physician/Scientist Program (PSP).